The year has just started and I want you to think about escaping from becoming a commodity. Let me explain what is meant to be a commodity.

 I believe majority of Singaporeans have been commoditized.
 It does not better whether you are an engineer, manager, lawyer, doctor, dentist or plumber.
 As long as you cannot be assured of your employment, you are a mere commodity.
 As long as your productivity is not valued or you cannot demonstrate your high productivity is valuable, you are a mere commodity.

 A more practical way to escape the commoditization trap is to work towards financial independence.
 If you want to escape from becoming a commodity, you’ll need to become financially independent.
 That’s why financial planning is so important.
 Unfortunately, most people think financial planning is just buying an insurance product or a unit trust.
 The truth is that these are commodities that financial advisers sell to earn a living.
-You cannot become financial independent if your financial adviser does not how to escape from becoming a commodity himself.
+You cannot become financial independent if your financial adviser does not know how to escape from becoming a commodity himself.

 This blog first appeared in CPF Board's IMSavvy / IM$avvy website: http://www.cpf.gov.sg